isthistechsupport/minecraft-pe-spot-pricing/readme.md

 ## 🔄 Fork Status

+This is a fork of the fork described below, whose purpose is to create a Bedrock server instead of a Java server.

 This is an updated fork of the original minecraft-spot-pricing project.
 The original repository has not been maintained for some time, so this fork includes:

 - Updated CloudFormation templates for current AWS services
 - Security improvements and best practices
 - Bug fixes and performance optimizations